pulp-platform/pulp-training/traffic_generator/README.md

 In this example, this peripheral (traffic generator) is not connected to the external world (no PIN outside) and it does not implement any transmission protocol.
-The reception protocol (rx) in this case is just a sequence of writes to the memory starting from a programmed value up to that value + 256.
+The reception protocol (rx) in this case is just a sequence of writes to the memory starting from a programmed value up to that value + another programmed value, see it later.

-We want the initial value being mapped in the last 16bits of the REG_EXTERNAL_PER_SETUP register and the number of data generated in the second byte of the same register.
+We want the initial value being mapped in the most significant 16bits of the REG_EXTERNAL_PER_SETUP register and the number of data generated in the second byte of the same register.

 ```